Institute of Economics, Federal University of Rio de Janeiro (IE-UFRJ)

 – The role of macroeconomic policies in demand-led growth;

-- Macroeconomic policies, income distribution and conflict inflation;
+– Macroeconomic policies, personal and functional Income distribution and conflict inflation;

 Papers must be written in English and contain title, short abstract (maximum 200 words), author’s name, institutional affiliation and email address.

 We recommend submitted papers to have a maximum number of 8000 words.